eligrey/jsandbox/README.md

   <dt><code>terminate()</code></dt>
   <dd>
     Terminates the worker thread and any pending requests are aborted.
-You cannot use the jsandbox instance on which you called this method after it is called.
+You cannot use the JSandbox instance on which you called this method after it is called.
   </dd>
 </dl>